Mick235711/Beijing-Subway-Tools/docs/tools.md

 Show some basic data on a city, such as number of lines, total rail distance, and number of transfer stations.

 Note: In the transfer info section, each virtual transfer is counted as 0.5 station.
 Pass `--exclude-virtual` to disable this behavior.

+For the whole statistics displayed, several params can be used to customize the output:
+- `-i` and `-x` can be used to include/exclude specific lines.
+- `--exclude-virtual` can make virtual transfers not being considered.
+- `--show-all` will show all possible transfer directions, regardless of whether it is actually possible to board.

 Example Usage:
 <pre>